bodziosamolot/sourceGenerators/article.md

 - Trivia - Parts of syntax with really low significance like whitespace or comments.
 - Values - Some tokens store the characters they consist of in a separate field called Value.

 Syntax trees are used in what is called *syntax analysis*.
 You could compare a syntax tree to a diagram of code in one source file.
+Lets assume this file has a definition of a class.
-It can be useful but You are missing the context.
-In order to get more information we need to get to *semantic analysis*.
+Syntax analysis can tell us a lot about that class but we won't learn about how it is used in the broader context of the entire program.
+In order to get that kind of information we need
+*semantic analysis*.

 ### Compilation and Semantic Analysis